Child diagnosed late – “life-threatening situation”

 Type 2 is increasing

-We are slowly but surely approaching Americanization with a population that is gaining weight and moving less.
+We are slowly but surely approaching Americanization, with a population that is gaining weight and moving less.
 This increases the risk of type 2 diabetes.
-We can avoid this through social measures such as a sugar tax that helps people make correct choices about food and drink.
+We can avoid this through social measures such as a sugar tax, which helps people make correct choices about food and drink.
 And daily school gymnastics, says Peter Adolfsson.

 Corrected: In an earlier version, Adolfsson was placed in the wrong region.
 The association behind the report was also incorrect.